christophski/playbrushtask/README.md

 # Playbrush Data Analysis

+Folder pbtask contains a Django interface to upload rawdata and group csvs and receive results.

+Run analyse.py to use '1_rawdata.csv' and '2_groups.csv' for analysis

 ## RULES
 - Each row is a brushing session
 - Merge sessions that are <2mins apart